Things to Do in Duluth in October

 Advantages

-- Shoulder season pricing - accommodation rates drop 25-40% compared to summer peak, with many lakefront properties offering October specials
+- Shoulder season pricing kicks in after Canadian Thanksgiving - accommodation rates drop 25-40% compared to summer peak, especially after the first weekend.
+You'll find availability at popular lakefront properties that book solid June through September.

 Considerations